All About Steve Harrison

-What do you enjoy most about the work that you do?
+What do you enjoy most about the work you do?

-I enjoy writing, speaking, consulting, learning and leading my team as we support and train people to share their message with as many people as possible.
+I enjoy writing, speaking, consulting, learning and leading my team as we train people to share their message with as many people as possible.

 What kind of work did you do before you got into this?